Water Heater Services in Allentown, PA

 Step 2

-Watch for moisture near the unit
+Watch for new moisture or rust

 Step 3

-Pay attention to new sounds
+Pay attention to repeat small repairs

 Step 4